dappls/No-Account-Minecraft/README.md

 ## Setup

-Go to wiki section for setup instrucions.
+Go to wiki for setup instrucions.

 ## License